-You can appeal to the Valuation Tribunal within 28 days of receiving a business rates penalty notice.
+You can appeal to the Valuation Tribunal within 2 months of receiving a council tax penalty notice.

 You can do that here or you can download a form to complete offline by following this link.
 If you have received more than one notice you must appeal against each on a separate form.

-In the case of a business rates penalty, you must appeal in writing within 28 days of receiving the notice, enclosing a copy of the notice.
+You must appeal in writing within 2 months of receiving the notice, enclosing a copy of the notice.

 The panel would be interested in knowing whether the person had the information that had been requested and, if so, could show they had provided it in time, or whether the information provided was accurate.

-You may want to continue talking to the VOA about the notice to see if you can reach a settlement with them.
+You may want to continue talking to the council about the notice to see if you can reach a settlement with them.
 If you do reach an agreement, please let us know.